fonta-rh/two-node-toolbox-tnf/deploy/ipi-baremetalds-virt/README.md

 > Note: The proxy.env file assumes a relative path for the kubeconfig.
 You can move the kubeconfig file or change the path in proxy.env to an absolute path for convenience.

 #### Non-interactive usage
-- The topology of the cluster (installation mode) can be selected through the Ansible variable "mode"
+- The topology of the cluster (installation mode) can be selected through the Ansible variable "topology"
 - If you are running this installation non-interactively, you can set a variable to avoid all the prompts
   > Example:
- ansible-playbook setup.yml -e "mode=arbiter" -e "interactive_mode=false"
+ ansible-playbook setup.yml -e "topology=arbiter" -e "interactive_mode=false" -i inventory.ini

+#### Redfish Stonith Configuration

+For clusters using the fencing topology on OpenShift 4.19.x, automatic Redfish stonith configuration is available.
+This feature configures Pacemaker stonith resources using Redfish fencing for BareMetalHost resources.

+Redfish configuration can be applied in two ways:

+**Integrated Usage:**
+- When running the main deployment playbook in interactive mode with fencing topology, you will be prompted to configure Redfish stonith automatically
+- Redfish configuration runs as part of the main deployment workflow

+**Standalone Usage:**
+- Redfish configuration can be run independently using: `ansible-playbook redfish.yml`
+- This allows for running it separately from the main deployment or re-running it if needed

+For detailed configuration options, verification commands, and requirements, refer to the [Redfish role documentation](roles/redfish/README.md).

 ### Optional: Attaching Extra Disks